kokkos/kokkos-core-wiki/docs/source/API/containers/ScatterView.rst

     .. cppkokkos:function:: access() const

-        :return: use within a kernel to return a ``ScatterAccess`` member; this member accumulates a given thread's contribution to the reduction.
+       use within a kernel to return a ``ScatterAccess`` member; this member accumulates a given thread's contribution to the reduction.

     .. cppkokkos:function:: subview() const